sfc-gh-ahkhan/snowflake-api/README.md

 Snowflake API for Analytics Applications
 ========================================

 This is an example of how to build a serverless API that leverages Snowflake's elastic data warehouse as DB engine for analytics applications.
-This API also leverages advanced Snowflake features like Multi-cluster Warehouses and multiple caching layers to build a truly scalable and performant analytics API at a fraction of the cost of legacy systems.
+This example implements a read-only API that can run and paginate through the results of any view defined within a Snowflake database to which it has access to.
+It also leverages advanced Snowflake features like Multi-cluster Warehouses and multiple caching layers to build a truly scalable and performant analytics API at a fraction of the cost of legacy systems.

 Requirements
 ============